Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## September 22nd, 2020
 * Q&A: Any new info about Train Signals? https://www.youtube.com/watch?v=bPU07wU3Mr0

+## November 17th, 2020
+* Q&A: Train Collision https://www.youtube.com/watch?v=OdCLosbTp60

+## January 12th, 2021
+* Q&A: Any new information regarding Signal system for Trains? https://www.youtube.com/watch?v=Bu2TPRFV_2o

+# Trains

 ## October 6th, 2020
 * Q&A: Are Multiplayer desync issues with Trains and Vehicles being looked into? https://www.youtube.com/watch?v=RVq5k89jlEA

 ## November 17th, 2020
 * Q&A: Are you going to fix the Trains so it doesn't break in multiplayer for other people? https://www.youtube.com/watch?v=Kg29HlSMQjI
 * Q&A: Can we go over the Freight Train fix in a little detail? https://www.youtube.com/watch?v=7vpbefcvoYI
-* Q&A: Train Collision https://www.youtube.com/watch?v=OdCLosbTp60

 ## December 15th, 2020
 * Q&A: Train Update? https://www.youtube.com/watch?v=ts7TQnRykB0

-## January 12th, 2021
-* Q&A: Any new information regarding Signal system for Trains? https://www.youtube.com/watch?v=Bu2TPRFV_2o

 # Trolling